CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 Let's take a look at the effect of varying the embedding dimension in practice.
 We use Gaussian random input matrices of sizes $131072 \times n $ for $n \in \{1024, 2048, 4096\}$ with the ratio $\gamma = d/n$ varying from $1$ to $4$ in steps of $0.5$.
 Results are presented in \cref{fig:var_d}.

 \FloatBarrier

 Note that for a smaller column size $n$, increasing the parameter $\gamma$ has little to no effect on CQRRPT's overall runtime, as the portion of runtime dedicated to performing the QRCP on a sketch is smaller.
 However, as the figure suggests, for a larger $n=4096$, the effect of increasing $\gamma$ is rather noticeable.
-Recalling our results from \cref{subsec:low_coherence}, small $\gamma$ can still guarantee accurate results for matrices of low coherence, therefore, a good starting point for the value of this parameter would be somewhere between one and two in such cases.
+Recalling our results from \cref{subsec:low_coherence}, using small values of $\gamma$ can reliably produce accurate results for matrices of low coherence.
+Therefore, a good starting point for the value of this parameter would be somewhere between one and two in such cases.